 Not only does someone have to continue making money, but they need to continue making more money.
 A GEM borrower's earnings must outpace the cost of living.
 His or her job needs to continue paying more through raises and promotions.
 Even if the borrower's salary increases, it may not be enough to keep up with the payments.
 Or, if the GEM monthly payment increases are based on the U.S. Commerce Department Index, the index could suddenly rise more drastically than anticipated.
 And if the borrower can't keep up with those payments, he or she could lose the house.
 GEMs can be beneficial, but borrowers should consider the risks.

-For more information on mortgages, visit the links on the next page.
+For more information on mortgages, visit the links below.